PROLOGUE: THE CHRISTENING

-King Florestan and his Queen have invited all the Fairies to be present as Godmothers at the christening of the infant Princess Aurora.
-Unfortunately, Master of Ceremonies Catalabutte has forgotten to invite the Fairy Carabosse has been forgotten, for she has not been seen for a long time.
-But nevertheless she arrives, vastly insulted, just as the other Fairies are bestowing their magic gifts.
-She gives a spindle as a christening present and then announces that one day Aurora shall prick her finger with it and die.
-Happily, the Lilac Fairy still has her own gift to bestow, and she confounds Carabosse by promising that Aurora shall not die but will instead fall into a deep sleep, from which she will be awakened after a hundred years by a prince’s kiss.
+King Florestan and his Queen have invited the Fairies to the christening of the infant Princess Aurora.
+Unfortunately, Master of Ceremonies Catalabutte has forgotten to invite the Fairy Carabosse.
+Nevertheless, she arrives, thoroughly outraged, as the other Fairies are bestowing their magic gifts.
+She gives a spindle and announces that one day Aurora shall prick her finger with it and die.
+Luckily, the Lilac Fairy still has her own gift to bestow, and she confounds Carabosse by vowing that Aurora shall not die but will instead fall into a deep sleep, to be awakened after a hundred years by a prince’s kiss.
 The King bans all spindles from the kingdom.

-It is Princess Aurora's sixteenth birthday, and four Princes have come to woo her.
-During the festivities a strange woman approaches and shows her something which she has never seen before - a spindle.
+It is Princess Aurora’s birthday, and four Princes have come to court her.
+During the festivities, an old woman approaches with something Aurora has never seen—a spindle.
 In her fascination, Aurora dances with the spindle and pricks her finger.
-At her cry the suitors rush to her aid.
 The old woman throws back her cloak, revealing that she is Carabosse and reminds every one of her mortal spell.
 The Lilac Fairy fulfills her promise to protect the princess.
-She casts a spell of sleep over the whole scene and commands a forest to grow up that will conceal the palace.
+She casts a spell of sleep over the kingdom and commands a forest to grow and conceal the palace.